Conducting an online job interview? Here’s how to get it right.

 The future (of interviewing) is now

-Although Coronavirus does seem dystopian at times (it’s Contagion, right?), it’s forcing many organizations to try tradition-busting processes for the first time.
-Not all of these tactics will work, but virtual interviews might be here to stay.
+Both the pandemic and the global economy have really propelled many organizations to try tradition-busting processes for the first time.
+Not all of these tactics have worked, but virtual interviews might be here to stay.